zotoio/react-webcomponent-example/README.md

 ## Rendering on another domain/port
 You can use an html page on a different port/domain to source the component bundle and render the web component.
 After runing `yarn start` you can copy the `public/webcomponentsjs dir to your static location as below.

-The below example is assuming that you are running an http-server in the `build` dir on port 3000 (update filename), and that you are serving this html on another local port.
+The below example is assuming that you have executed `yarn start`, and also have a running http-server in the `build` dir on port 4000 in order to source the js bundle (update filename).

 ```html
 <!DOCTYPE html>